RazeenHussain/razeenhussain.github.io/experience.md

 - Contributed to the development of a VR-based remote operator training application, incorporating software and hardware components to create a robust immersive training environment.
 - Designed and implemented a vision-based algorithm for aerial detection of high-tension wires, utilizing software development skills to enhance safety measures.
 - Led the development of a software architecture for a domestic cleaning robot, ensuring efficient integration and interaction between various software and hardware components.
-- Conducted thorough research and analysis to identify optimal software and hardware solutions for each project, considering factors such as performance, compatibility, and cost-effectiveness.

 <br>